espressif/esp-idf/.gitlab/merge_request_templates/Mixed Template.md

 * [ ] All related links, including JIRA, backport, submodule MR, are mentioned in the `Related` subsection.
 * [ ] Any GitHub issues are linked inside the git commit message and corresponding release notes
 * [ ] Add label for the area this MR is part of
-* [ ] For documentation updates, check if label `Docs` and `needs translation:CN` or `needs translation:EN`  have been added when the other language version still needs the update.
-Skip adding the label if the document is not yet translated.
+* [ ] For documentation updates, check if label `needs translation:CN` or `needs translation:EN` have been added when the other language version still needs the update.
+Don't add such labels if the document updated has never been translated before and requires translation from scratch.
-* [ ] Check if documents requiring translation fall under get-started section.
-If yes, add the labels mentioned above.
-Then the documentation team will assign a translator for you.
-Please inform the translator to prepare translation once your MR is ready to merge.
-The translation should be included in your MR to get it merged.
-For more information, see documentation workflow in Wiki.
 * [ ] Any necessary "needs backport" labels are added
 * [ ] Check if this is a breaking change.
 If it is, add notes to the `Breaking change notes` subsection below
 * [ ] Release note entry if this is a new public feature, or a fix for an issue introduced in the previous release.